If you're an exporter you must use the National Export System (NES) to declare your exports to countries outside the EU.

 - flag code for the vessel or aircraft

-The Master Reference Number (MRN) generated by CHIEF or CHIEF Entry Number, date and time may can be used to ‘Arrive’ and ‘Depart’ goods as an alternative to the UCR.
+The MRN generated by CHIEF or CHIEF entry number, date and time may can be used to ‘Arrive’ and ‘Depart’ goods as an alternative to the UCR.

 Locations not linked to CHIEF

-Some ports and customs-controlled locations aren’t linked directly to CHIEF.
-If your goods are leaving the UK from one of these locations the freight loader should first present details of the goods to HMRC at the National Clearance Hub.
+Some ports and customs-controlled locations are not linked directly to CHIEF.
+If your goods leave the UK from one of these locations the freight loader should first present details of the goods to HMRC at the National Clearance Hub.

 The goods must be accompanied by 3 completed forms:

-- C88 (status) (if manual input is required by customs)
+- C88 (status) - Single Administrative Document (SAD) (if manual input is required by customs)

 HMRC will then input the same details needed when exporting from inventory-linked locations or using CHIEF-registered freight loaders.
-Form C88 (CAP) CIE must be used for CAP export declarations as additional information is required.
+Form C88 (CAP) CIE must be used for Common Agricultural Policy (CAP) export declarations as additional information is needed.

 If the declarations are in order the goods will be cleared by customs for shipment and the form C130EX can be stamped and returned to the loader.
 When the goods have been loaded for shipment C130EX can be stamped by the ship’s master and returned to customs so that the required departure message can be given.

 An important function of the NES is to track consignments which are exported under SP.
 SP are designed to help businesses based in the EU compete in the global market.
 Importers can suspend paying duty and VAT on goods covered by SP arrangements.
 Duty charges will only apply to the difference in value between the goods previously exported under the Outward Processing and the goods being re-imported in their processed form, not on the full value of the goods.